A ‘Big, Crazy Idea’ He Couldn’t Ignore

 While the significant milestones lie ahead for RefleXion, the company has achieved a great deal, especially in the last few months.
 “When you participate from the start and feel like you were there from the birth, it’s really special.
 I am incredibly proud of what they have done,” he said.
 Although he “loves” all of his portfolio companies, Papiernik calls RefleXion his “favorite child,” because he knew from the outset that RefleXion would be a “disruptor.”

-Editor’s note: In addition to Sofinnova Partners, Pfizer Ventures was also instrumental in providing Series A equity.
-Since then, RefleXion has built a top-tier investor syndicate that also includes PSP Investments, TPG’s The Rise Fund, KCK Group, Venrock, T. Rowe Price, and Johnson & Johnson Innovation, JJDC Inc.
+Editor’s note: In addition to Sofinnova Partners, Venrock and Pfizer Ventures were also instrumental in providing Series A equity.
+Since then, RefleXion has built a top-tier investor syndicate that also includes PSP Investments, TPG’s The Rise Fund, KCK Group, T. Rowe Price, and Johnson & Johnson Innovation, JJDC Inc.